9th8/up-to-date-real-world-haskell/18-monad-transformers.md

 Note
 :::

-Where\'s the missing type parameter?
+Where's the missing type parameter?

-You might have noticed that our `type` synonym doesn\'t have the usual type parameter `a` that we associate with a monadic type:
+You might have noticed that our `type` synonym doesn't have the usual type parameter `a` that we associate with a monadic type:

 :::: captioned-content